-29 Tagging Recorded Evidence Files, TASER AXON, https://help.taser.com/hc/en-us/articles/221367868-Tagging-recorded-evidence-files (last visited Jan.
-19, 2017).
+Tagging Recorded Evidence Files, TASER AXON, https://help.taser.com/hc/en-us/articles/221367868-Tagging-recorded-evidence-files (last visited Feb.
+7, 2018).

-- Camera ID number: Some officers are personally assigned a BWC, while others share a camera.
-Knowing the camera identification number may assist in determining which officer made the recording. - o Name and personnel number of the officer who made the recording. - Date and time of the recording. - GPS Coordinates: Not every BWC recording will include GPS coordinates.
-GPS coordinates associated with the recordings may assist in identifying all of the officers who were present and recorded at a particular time and place. - Incident Number: The police incident number associated with the recording should be included with the BWC data.
+- where there is no criminal activity.
+Recordings that are tagged as evidentiary will be retained for longer periods of time depending on pre-determined retention policies. - Camera ID number: Some officers are personally assigned a BWC, while others share a camera.
+Knowing the camera identification number may assist in determining which officer made the recording. - Name and personnel number of the officer who made the recording. - Date and time of the recording. - GPS Coordinates: Not every BWC recording will include GPS coordinates.
+GPS coordinates associated with the recordings may assist in identifying all of the officers who were present and recorded at a particular time and place. - o Incident Number: The police incident number associated with the recording should be included with the BWC data.
 Prosecutors should work with police departments to ascertain identifying numbers that are useful in both the police department and prosecutor case management systems.
-For example, an indictment number may not be used in a police department system and is, therefore, not a common identifying number; however, a police incident/arrest number is often used in both prosecutor and police department systems. - Incident Location: Because not all BWCs are equipped with GPS technology, police officers will tag BWC recordings with an incident location pursuant to that department's standard protocol for location identification.
+For example, an indictment number may not be used in a police department system and is, therefore, not a common identifying number; however, a police incident/arrest number is often used in both prosecutor and police department systems. - o Incident Location: Because not all BWCs are equipped with GPS technology, police officers will tag BWC recordings with an incident location pursuant to that department's standard protocol for location identification.
 Standardization of protocols for location identification within police departments is important for prosecutors to accurately identify the location of an incident, as well as to assist in identifying which officers were at a scene.
 Unfortunately, it is common for addresses to be entered in a variety of ways.
 For instance, one officer may enter a building number, while another officer may only include the street intersections of the same address.
 Unless a common incident number is also added, a program may be needed to coordinate the addresses that are entered in varying ways. - Type of Incident: The officer should categorize the type of incident recorded, for example, as a citizen contact, a Terry stop, an arrest, a use of force incident, a consensual search, a non-consensual search, or a search warrant. - Type of Crime: The officer should identify the type of crime associated with a BWC recording.
 This will often determine the retention time of the recording.
 For example, a recording of a felony will be retained for a longer period than a recording of a misdemeanor. - Privacy Flag: Some BWC policies require an officer to tag or flag portions of a recording where video content implicates potential privacy concerns.30 Many BWC policies allow the recording of highly sensitive events, such as testimony of a sex crime victim.
-This tag would serve as an alert that the recording may need to be redacted if released publically. - Number of Recordings: There will often be multiple recordings for a single case.
-Even if one officer responds to an incident, the officer may turn the camera on and off, thereby creating multiple recordings.
-This is amplified when there are multiple officers on the scene.
-Indeed, it is not uncommon to have 20 to 30 recording snippets for a single case.
-The recordings should be properly tagged with the same incident number, so that all recordings from a single incident are kept together. - Multiple Police Departments: Particularly in serious cases, officers from multiple departments responding to a scene may all be wearing BWCs.
-Prosecutors should work with departments within their jurisdictions to develop a system for gathering the requisite recordings when several departments respond to one incident. - Metadata: BWC recordings will contain certain digital identifiers known as metadata, which are automatically collected and stored by the BWC system when recorded.
-Ideally, metadata in BWC recording files will include the date and time of the recording, GPS coordinates, agency name, unique unit and/or officer IDs and, possibly, associated case numbers.
-BWC metadata can be used by prosecutors to preserve and maintain a record of officer activity and response, ensure a valid chain of custody, and authenticate a recording or video file.
-Similarly, unit and officer identification-related metadata and GPS metadata may be useful for prosecutors to determine the precise location of an incident or identify the particular officers present at a scene.
+This tag would serve as an alert that the recording may need to be redacted if released publically.

-30 See WASH.
+See Benjamin et al., supra note 3, at 7, 24-25; see also WASH.
 ASSOC.
-OF PROSECUTING ATTORNEYS BEST PRACTICES COMM., supra note 7, at 5; see also Benjamin et al., supra note 3, at 7, 24 - 25.
+OF PROSECUTING ATTORNEYS BEST PRACTICES COMM., supra note 7, at 7-12.